What if by knowing what your genes say you can plan for the future to live a healthier life?

 Today, many people are taking an increasingly proactive approach to their own wellness.
-Instead of waiting to treat an illness or condition once diagnosed, they’re working to implement lifestyle changes to prevent potential health problems ranging from diabetes and osteoporosis to cancer and heart disease.
+Instead of waiting to treat an illness or condition once diagnosed, they’re working to implement lifestyle changes to prevent potential health problems ranging from diabetes and osteoporosis to cancer and mood disorders.

-This is where genetic testing can play a pivotal role in optimizing your nutrition and wellness plan.
-Gene testing can reveal not only specific health risks you may need to watch out for, but your predicted responses to certain eating plans, medications, and supplements.
+This is where nutrigenetic testing can play a pivotal role in optimizing your nutrition and wellness plan.
+Gene testing can reveal not only specific health risks you may need to watch out for, but they can reveal your predicted responses to certain nutrients, medications, and supplements.
 This allows you to know which therapies may be most effective for you.

-In addition, we know that many of our patients regularly spend money on popular nutritional supplements without any knowledge or proof of personal need or benefit.
-Through genetic validation of enzyme function, we can determine if certain supplements and other medications, including antibiotics, are being effectively delivered at the cellular level, so you don’t waste time or money unnecessarily.
+We know that many of our patients regularly spend money on popular nutritional supplements without any knowledge or proof of personal need or benefit.
+Through genetic validation of enzyme function, we can determine if certain supplements and medications, including antibiotics, are being effectively delivered at the cellular level, so you don’t waste time or money unnecessarily.

-Genetic testing cannot predict the future, but knowing how your genes may impact your health will give you valuable insight in working with your healthcare practitioner to personalize the most effective health and wellness plan for you.
+Genetic testing cannot predict the future, but knowing how your genes may impact your health will give you valuable insight to personalize the most effective health and wellness plan for you.
 Learn more about the benefits of genetic testing through our educational video series.